Sparse maps: Acknowledgments

 \section{Acknowledgments}

 I would like to thank Ting-Chun Lin for discussing embeddings of simplicial complexes with me.
-Ting-Chun Lin also mentioned some other methods that could lead to an improvement on the bound in \cite{GG}.
-Larry Guth and I had several discussions about these topics that were helpful.
+Ting-Chun Lin also mentioned some other methods that could lead to an improvement of the result in \cite{GG}.
+I was also like to thank Larry Guth for several helpful discussions about these topics, and Fedya Manin for pointing out that sparse maps can be perturbed to satisfy the condition from \cite{GG}.
+Finally, I would like to thank the anonymous referees who shared several helpful comments about the paper.